AKG451/pwn.college.aryan/citadelctf-writeups.md

 ## My solve
 **Flag:** `citadel{fru1tc4k3_4nd_c00k13s}`

 This one was comparatively easier for me.
-I have learn MERN stack in the past and hence knew about the cookie feature before-hand.
+I have learnt MERN stack in the past and hence knew about the cookie feature before-hand.
 So when the website told me "How does website remember you" I just opened the inspect window and edited the cookie value from user to admin by going into Application part of inspect.

 ## What I learned
 Cookie editing